KaiAragaki/tidyestimate/README.md

 Function should make an object, not a file.

 No idea what's going on with lines 17 and 18.
 Are what appear to be colnames being added levels?
 That doesn't seem right.

+The crux of the issue here is that it's trying to be compatible with GCT when that's not what my plan is.
+A lot of this can be stripped out.